-Royal recognition for Naktuinbouw’s retiring director John van Ruiten
+Royal recognition for Naktuinbouw’s retiring director, John van Ruiten

-On Friday 19 April, John van Ruiten, the retiring director of the Dutch inspection service for horticulture Naktuinbouw, became a Knight in the Order of Orange Nassau.
+On Friday, 19 April, John van Ruiten, the retiring director of the Dutch inspection service for horticulture Naktuinbouw, became a Knight in the Order of Orange Nassau.

 Mayor Astrid Heijstee of the municipality of Kaag en Braassem presented Van Ruiten with the royal honour at a farewell party in Roelofarendsveen, attended by family, friends, government officials and many green professionals.

-Van Ruiten advocated the introduction of an European system.
+Van Ruiten advocated the introduction of a European system.
 He helped to ensure that phytosanitary and quality regulations, as laid down in various European regulations, were combined in such a way as to create an efficient system for business and (European) trade.

 Van Ruiten never missed an opportunity to stress the importance of a well-working plant breeders’ rights system.